Watermelon Gazpacho

 Pitcher and bowls of watermelon gazpacho.

-This watermelon gazpacho is a fun twist on the Spanish cold soup comes from one of my favorite new cookbook finds, Juice Manifesto: More than 120 Flavor-Packed Juices, Smoothies and Healthful Meals for the Whole Family by Andrew Cooper (Chronicle Books, 2016).
-Andrew is the co-founder of the Juiceman line of juices, but you might recall him as the lawn-mowing heartthrob from the viral “Diet Coke guy” commercial.
-(I know I remember him from that ?.)
+This watermelon gazpacho, a fun twist on the classic cold Spanish soup, comes from one of my favorite new cookbook finds, Juice Manifesto: More than 120 Flavor-Packed Juices, Smoothies and Healthful Meals for the Whole Family by Andrew Cooper (Chronicle Books, 2016).
+Andrew is the co-founder of the Juiceman line of juices, but you might recall him as the lawn-mowing heartthrob from the viral “Diet Coke guy” commercial

-His book is chockfull of healthy, easy recipes for juices, smoothies, snacks, and more that make you want to clean out your pantry and eat healthfully forever.
+His book is chockfull of healthy, easy recipes that make you want to purge your pantry and eat fresh and healthfully forever.
 About this recipe, he writes, “I love gazpacho – this is a bit of a different take on it, but it works really nicely.
 The ginger and chile give it a bit of a kick, but you can put in as little or as much as you like.”
-For what it’s worth, I add even more; I love how the spice plays off the sweetness of the watermelon and acidity of the lime.
+I take his advice add even more heat; I love how the spice plays off the sweetness of the watermelon and acidity of the lime.

 What you’ll need To Make Watermelon Gazpacho